 - 9% HTCs, including the nonprofit set aside and rural development set aside.
-Set asides are available if the credits were not allocated in HTC Round 1.
+Set asides are available if the credits were not fully allocated in HTC Round 1.

 - LMIR Program amortizing mortgages

 - HUD Section 811 PRA

-Projects that meet the following qualifications will have priority in HTC Round 2, in accordance with the 2024-2025 QAP, Chapter 2:
+Projects that meet the following qualifications will have priority in HTC Round 2, in accordance with the 2026-2027 QAP, Chapter 2.E:

-- Previously received HTCs from Minnesota Housing or a suballocator - Have an annual HTC shortfall of at least 5% but not more than 33.33% of the total qualified annual HTC amount
+• Previously received HTCs from Minnesota Housing or a suballocator

+• Have an annual HTC shortfall of at least 5% but not more than 33.33% of the total qualified annual HTC amount

-Projects that previously received a full allocation cannot request supplemental HTCs unless there has been a justifiable increase in eligible basis.
+Projects that previously were fully funded and received a full allocation cannot request supplemental HTCs unless there has been a justifiable increase in eligible basis.